eopuntia/splums/README.md

    4. Administrator should have the ability to add and manage notes on lab users and attendants, including notes that are viewable to administrators only.

 This system should function on an air-gapped LAN using several PCs and embedded hardware in order to protect the personally identifying information of the lab users.

+## SETUP

+*SPAWNING CONTAINERS*

+To launch the mariadb database, go into the containers directory and run 'docker compose up'.
+This will spawn the containers attached to the terminal that you run the command in.
+This is useful to be able to view the logs in realtime if things arent working properly.
+You can also run with
+'docker compose up -d' to spawn them as background processess.
+To stop the containers run 'docker compose down'.
+It may be necessary if you want to reset everything to run 'docker compose down --volumes'.
+This removes the volumes associated with the containers. (volumes store persistent data)

+I have configured the container to run on the standard mariadb port.
+You can also login to the admin panel if you go to localhost:8080 in your web browser to test logging into the database and see if its all working.
+I have created a user splums, with a database splums.
+The configuration information is in the compose file, but that is what you would connect to with SQL Alchemy